sfepy/sfepy/doc/primer.rst

 result of the point loads P are a function of the diameter :math:`D` and thickness :math:`t` of the cylindrical specimen.
-At the centre of the specimen, the compressive stress is 3 times the tensile stress and the analytical formulation for these are respectively:
+At the centre of the specimen, the compressive stress is 3 times the tensile stress and the analytical formulation for these are, respectively:

 .. math::
    :label: eq_tensile_stress